Meet The Last Hurrah Team

 Kimba Griffith

-Kimba’s skill-set is broad, having worked across a myriad of creative and deeply human pursuits, but her calling lies in meet grieving families just as they are, and offering a safe container for people to create meaningful farewells that include laughter and authentic remembering, while also gently acknowledging feelings of loss, sadness and confusion.
+Kimba’s skill set is broad, having worked across a myriad of creative and deeply human pursuits, but her calling lies in meeting grieving families just as they are, and offering a safe container for people to create meaningful farewells that include laughter and authentic remembering, while also gently acknowledging feelings of loss, sadness and confusion.

-As an acclaimed jazz vocalist, birth attendant, life cycle celebrant and compassionate companion to the dying, Kimba is able to hold space in a quiet and composed manner, be assertive when advocating for families’ needs and desires, and bring her skills as a writer, ceremony creator and ritualist to craft an authentic ritual, ceremony or last hurrah.
+As an acclaimed jazz vocalist, birth attendant, ceremonialist, funeral director, and compassionate companion to the dying, Kimba is able to hold space in a quiet and composed manner, be assertive when advocating for families’ needs and desires, and bring her skills as a writer, ceremony creator and ritualist to craft an authentic ritual, ceremony or last hurrah.

-Her work as a death doula, family assistance specialist for Kenyon International, ceremonialist and funeral director have given her a unique skill set to assist families navigate planning a funeral or farewell in a simple and authentic manner.
+Her unique skill set allows her to assist families navigate planning a farewell in a simple and authentic manner.

-Kimba has spoken at panels and been a keynote speaker on the topic of death literacy and family-led funerals for the Florida Independent Funeral Directors’ Association, The Wheeler Centre, The Malt House Theatre, SMCT, The Association of Independent Funeral Directors, ABC radio Big Ideas, ABC774 and more.
+Kimba has spoken at panels and been a keynote speaker on the topic of death literacy and family-led funerals for the Florida Independent Funeral Directors’ Association, The Wheeler Centre, The Malt House Theatre, SMCT, The Association of Independent Funeral Directors, ABC radio Big Ideas, The Sophia Club, ABC774 and more.

 A New Zealand native, Nastassia has a deep connection to the concept of ‘Whanau’ or extended family and community.
 After completing her degree in Psychology, Nastassia worked in funeral administration for a not-for-profit funeral provider in Victoria.
 It was during this time she began to imagine a model for funeral care that encompassed her views on family-centred care and ‘whanau’, and it is these concepts that underpin what she has created in the Last Hurrah,